 Origins and Social Status of the Equites

-The term Equites originally denoted the cavalry arm of the Roman army, but it also referred to a distinct social class—the equester ordo or equestrian order.
+The term Equites originally referred to the cavalry arm of the Roman army, but it also came to denote a distinct social class—the equester ordo or equestrian order.
 In the early Republic, only citizens who could afford a horse and its maintenance served as cavalrymen.
 This requirement effectively limited service to the wealthiest landowners, creating an elite warrior class that mirrored the Greek hippeis.
 As Rome expanded, the property qualification for equestrian status was formalized, and by the late Republic the Equites had become a powerful financial and administrative class, distinct from the senatorial aristocracy.
 However, their military role remained central: young equestrians often began their public careers as cavalry officers, a path that could lead to higher commands and political offices.
+The prestige attached to cavalry service was significant; it was considered a stepping stone for those aiming at a senatorial career.

-The social prestige attached to cavalry service was high.
 Equites were expected to provide their own equipment, which included a bronze helmet, a round or hexagonal shield (clipeus or parma equestris), body armor (often chainmail or scale armor), two javelins (veruta), and a long sword (spatha) that gradually replaced the shorter gladius used by infantry.
 Unlike the legionary, the cavalryman also carried a long spear (hasta or contus) for thrusting.
 Their horses, typically of Gallic, Numidian, or Spanish breeds, were prized for speed and stamina.
 Training was rigorous: Roman cavalry recruits practiced mounted archery, javelin throwing, and sword fighting, as well as complex drills for turning and charging in formation.
+The quality of the horse and equipment often reflected the rider’s wealth and status within the unit.

 Organization: From Turmae to Alae